These oven balsamic roasted brussels sprouts with Goat Cheese are tossed with balsamic reduction for a quick, easy and healthy side dish!

 It also means that I am debating moving into a cardboard box to cut utility bills a little.
 But at least I’ll have extra-pretty pictures to keep me warm right?
 Right.

-So, these here photos are the first with aforementioned fancy-pants-camera-ness.
+So, these here photos of roasted balsamic brussels sprouts are the first with aforementioned fancy-pants-camera-ness.
 But, you won’t see it being used for a little bit.
 Because, confession time, I work A LOT.
 A LOT as in too much…which means that I have already taken photos of recipes that are going up in January.

 Now you peeps that follow me on Instagram know why you’ll see a sneak peak of a recipe, but then not see the recipe posted for eleventy billion years later.

 Anyway.
 Enough about cameras.
-We have roasty, toasty, kinda crunchy, but perfectly soft, creamy and full of NUMS, Brussels sprouts to shovel into our mouths by the barrel full.
+We have roasty, toasty, kinda crunchy, but perfectly soft, creamy and full of NUMS, oven roasted Brussels sprouts to shovel into our mouths by the barrel full.

 Confession time, the sequel: I JUST (as in RIGHT NOW, thanks to spell check) learned that Brussels sprouts has an “s” in the end.
 I have been depriving it of its little “s” friend for 23 years.